open-telemetry/opentelemetry-collector-contrib/receiver/splunkhecreceiver/README.md

 * `hec_metadata_to_otel_attrs/sourcetype` (default = 'com.splunk.sourcetype'): Specifies the mapping of the sourcetype field to a specific unified model attribute.
 * `hec_metadata_to_otel_attrs/index` (default = 'com.splunk.index'): Specifies the mapping of the  index field to a specific unified model attribute.
 * `hec_metadata_to_otel_attrs/host` (default = 'host.name'): Specifies the mapping of the host field to a specific unified model attribute.
+* `ack_extension` (no default): Specifies the ack extension ID the receiver should use.
+If left blank, ack is turned off.
+* `ack_path` (default = '/services/collector/ack'): The path ack extension will listen on for ack requests, if the extension is enabled.
 Example:

 ```yaml